Jobsbka/arxglue/docs/BaseEng.md

    - Can be extended by users.

 4. **Executors (Example: `execute_linear`)**
-   GLUE **does not include** ready-made executors.
+   ArxGLUE **does not include** ready-made executors.
 It only offers *interfaces* for integration.
 Minimal executor example:
    ```python
    def execute_linear(components: list[Component], input_data: Any) -> Any:
        result = input_data